Pilamaya Soma Yoga 300-Hours Teacher Training

 - Home learning material where appropriate.

-- Including the material in their current teaching practice and reflections upon the outcome.
+- Include the material in their current teaching practice and reflect upon the outcome.

 - Self-reflection and processing of what arises.

 By the end of the course students will have the confidence to curate transformational journeys that are client appropriate.
 They will transmit the frequency of Pilamaya in their own unique way.